 els in Chapter 3.
-Perhaps the most inspiring of our case histories that bring matchmaker models to life is that of Airbnb, which has grown from its 2007 start-on a couple of airbeds on the floor of founders Joe Gebbia and Brian Chesky's San Francisco apartment4-to a global booking system that monetizes people's extra space.
-As I write in late 2013, Airbnb offers more than half a million properties in 34,000 towns and cities in 192 countries.5 f pay-in-advance models are those in which the business asks (and convinces!) the customer to pay something up front other services firms are good examples.
-Thus pay-in-advance models are those in which the business asks (and convinces!) the customer to pay something up front-perhaps a deposit, perhaps something structured in another way, perhaps the full price-as a requirement to get started on building or procuring whatever it is that the customer has agreed to buy.
+Perhaps the most inspiring of our case histories that bring matchmaker models to life is that of Airbnb, which has grown from its 2007 start-on a couple of airbeds on the floor of founders Joe Gebbia and Brian Chesky's San Francisco apartment-to a global booking system that monetizes people's extra space.
+As I write in late 2013, Airbnb offers more than half a million properties in 34,000 towns and cities in 192 countries.